 - 1. Do nothing at all...sit, kneel or lie down...and wait for God1 to lead, to speak, to put ideas, thoughts and prayers into your mind.
 Relax and rest.
 If doing absolutely nothing is very difficult for you, do something creative with your hands - 2.
-Use something to spark off prayer or reflection (try using one of the three 'The Practice Of....' pdfs sent with this, the Bible, a hymn-book, another spiritual text, phrases, affirmations, short prayers).
-Stick to something short and dwell on it rather than 'reading' it.
-Use books about prayer or meditation, or a book of these, always being prepared to stop and be silent or pray - 3.
+Use something to spark off prayer or reflection (try using the resources sent). - 3.
 Walk in the garden or a familiar route thinking, taking no notice of anyone else, being aware of God1 - 4.
 Stay in the sacred space and make time for your usual prayers or meditation, if part of your routine: today, you have more time for these!